The AI Scientist: Sakana's Bot That Hacks Its Own Code to Keep Running

 Frees researchers from drudgery / Creates new verification burden

-"Near-human" review quality / "Beginner human level" according to experts The Honest Assessment Sakana's documentation is surprisingly candid about problems.
+"Near-human" review quality / "Beginner human level" according to experts The Honest Assessment Sakana's documentation is candid about problems.
 But the messaging

 around The AI Scientist still implies we're closer to autonomous science than we